Laura Fuentes

 Egg whites enhance oatmeal with a fluffier texture and up to 7 grams of protein (if using the recommended 2 egg whites per serving of oats).

-To do this, remove the cooked oatmeal from heat and add the whisked raw egg whites.
-Stir for 2 minutes or until everything is combined.
+To do this, remove the cooked oatmeal from the heat and add the whisked raw egg whites.
+Stir for 2 minutes or until combined.
 You should not see any specks of white.
-The oatmeal will be smooth, and the eggs whites undetectable.
+The oatmeal will be smooth, and the egg whites undetectable.

 No worries, this is safe.
 The whites cook in the hot oatmeal without ‘scrambling’.
 You can also do this with egg whites from a carton, you’ll need about ⅓ cup.